syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 {% endtabs %}

 ### Loading data from database in on-demand
-You can read the data from database in on-demand (here, records are retrieved from Northwind data provider) in ‘OnDemandLoading’ event handler.
+You can read the data from database in on-demand (here, records are retrieved from Northwind data provider) in [OnDemandLoading](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager~OnDemandLoading_EV.html) event handler.

 {% tabs %}
 {% highlight c# %}